 The Honors Program offers talented and motivated students an educational experience that integrates curricular, co-curricular and extracurricular learning in both interdisciplinary and major areas of study.
 Honors courses are stimulating and challenging, and feature close faculty-student interaction within small classes.
 The honors sequence culminates in an intensive research project in the major during senior year.
 Students present this project to the campus community in the weeks before graduation during the SPARC festival.

-Inclusion into the Honors Program at Mount St. Mary's University is offered to academically gifted incoming students and to talented students who apply to the program after their first or second year of study.
+Inclusion into the Honors Program at Mount St. Mary's University is offered to academically gifted incoming students and to talented students who apply to the program after their first year of study.

 The George Henry Miles Society